Mila Rodino

-Between 1886 and 1947, the Bulgarian national anthem was "Shumi Maritsa"; from 1951 to 1964, it was "Balgariyo mila, zemya na geroi"; in the brief period between these two, it was the march "Republiko nasha, zdravey!".
+Between 1886 and 1947, "Šumi Marica" was used as the Bulgarian national anthem; between 1947 and 1951, the march "Republiko naša, zdravej!" was used and from 1951 to 1964, "Bǎlgarijo Mila" was used.

 History

 Creation

-The song was created by the composer Tsvetan Radoslavov in 1885 after his participation in the Serbo-Bulgarian War.
+The song was created by scientist and composer Tsvetan Radoslavov in 1885, after his participation in the Serbo-Bulgarian War.
 He was inspired to create the song based on his poems when he saw Serbian students singing their own patriotic song on their journey home.
 It was first printed in 1895 in Part I of "Music Textbook" by K. Mahan.

-Adoption as the national anthem
+Adoption

-In the 1960s after the de-Stalinization process, the poet Georgi Dzhagarov began an effort to replace the previous anthem, which include references to Stalin and because the lyrics of the anthem were similar to the anthem of the Soviet Union.
-After discussing with Todor Zhivkov, the General Secretary of the Bulgarian Communist Party, Zhivkov accepted the idea, and soon, by the Order No.1093, on 29 March 1962, the Council of Ministers held a competition for the lyrics and the music for the new anthem, with the deadline for the submission of lyrics on 1 May 1963 and the music on 1 November 1963.
+In the 1960s, after the de-Stalinization process, the poet Georgi Dzhagarov began an effort to replace the previous anthem, which was based on the State Anthem of the Soviet Union and included references to Joseph Stalin.
+After discussing with Todor Zhivkov, General Secretary Zhivkov accepted the idea.
+On 29 March 1962, the Council of Ministers held a competition for the lyrics and the music for the new anthem, with the deadline for the submission of lyrics on 1 May 1963 and the music on 1 November 1963.
 The committee for the new anthem was selected by Zhivkov himself.
 The lyrics for the new anthem were finalized on 1 September 1963, and the music was finalized on 1 March 1964.
 The Council of Ministers also drew up a panel of experts to look at the projects submitted in advance and to put the best of the proposals to discussion amongst the committee.

 After the proposals for the lyrics and the music were submitted, the committee was not satisfied, so they accepted the advice of Georgi Dzhagarov to use "Mila Rodino" as the music for the new anthem.
 The duty of composing lyrics was assigned to Georgi Dzhagarov and Dmitry Metodiev, while the melody of the anthem was revised with further harmonization by Philip Kutev and Alexander Raichev.

-Under Zhivkov's orders, Georgi Dzhagarov and Dimitar Metodiev were resided in the Vrana Palace to compose the text of Mila Rodino.
+Under Zhivkov's orders, Georgi Dzhagarov and Dimitar Metodiev resided in the Vrana Palace to compose the text of "Mila Rodino".

 During the composition of the lyrics, Georgi Dzhagarov was not particularly proud of his creation.
 He preferred the anthem without the mentions of the Soviet Union and the leadership of the Bulgarian Communist Party in the third verse of the anthem.
-An alternate version of the third verse can be found in Dzhagarov's manuscript :
+An alternate version of the third verse can be found in Dzhagarov's manuscript.